 Other databases to consider

-These additional databases and e-resource collections below will be useful in locating scholarly/peer reviewed articles on agriculture and plant science topics.
+These additional databases and e-resource collections below will be useful in locating scholarly/peer reviewed articles in Rangeland Ecology and Management related topics.

 JSTOR Plant Science

 JSTOR specializes in giving you access to the older years of journals.
-For studying plants of economic importance, this can be a useful resource
+For studying the plants associated with rangelands, this can be a useful resource.

 Coverage Dates: 1816 -